PathikDevani/ClockWidget/README.md

 ClockWidget
 ===========

-In this project we creat one widget that show Time of our system.
-Time show in not plain color but combination of two color and we chang color in app.
+In this project we create one widget that show Time of our system.
+Time show in not plain color but combination of two color and we change color from app.

 ##shapes

-* Here We use all shapes store in  ```ClockWidget/src/com/spidren/shape``` .
+* Here We use all shapes that store in  ```ClockWidget/src/com/spidren/shape``` .

-##AlaramManager
+##AlarmManager

-* Here AlramManger class is use   ``` ClockWidget/src/com/spidren/code/AppSetAlarmPerMintie.java``` .
+* Here AlarmManager class is use in   ``` ClockWidget/src/com/spidren/code/AppSetAlarmPerMintie.java``` .

 And show all code and lern Itself.